msteffan/fundamentals/Instructor-README.md

 We are definitely exploring ways to set up a dashboard, to automate a lot of this data collection.

 ###3) Grade Student projects.
 Ok, this sounds more time-intensive than it is.
-All students are required to submit a final cumulative project –a RockPaperScissors.js file, containing a functioning javascript app.
+All students are required to submit a final cumulative project –a RockPaperScissors.js file, containing a functioning JavaScript app.

 Please review student projects (submitted via pull request to [this repo](https://github.com/ga-students/wdi-fundamentals-rps).